 The full recipe and ingredients can be found in the recipe card below this post.

 - Potatoes - I’ve used large Russet potatoes for these pancakes as Russets are high in starch needed for holding the pancakes together.
 You could use another high starch potato though such as Idahos.
+If you decide to grate them then Russet are the way to go as they make latkes crispier.

 - Onion - You will need a small brown or yellow onion that’s roughly chopped.
 Alternatively, fresh chopped green onions can be used instead.
 You'll need about 3-4 stalks.